 Lauren died of an accidental OD in a way that no one would want to see someone they love.
 When she was in need her friend didn’t come to her rescue.
 And the rest of my life I’ve spent wondering what if she called me or her mom for help?
 Would things be different?
 But I think Lauren knew she was leaving.
 No one could stop her.
 She was 20 and full of life.
 She would simply sneak out of her bedroom window or hitch a ride to the nearest party.
 She was a wild child with a free spirit and it was that simple.

 Her mom dropped her off at the party she was at the last night of her life.
 She was playing the song “If I Die Young” by The Band Perry and she turned down the music and looked at her mom and said, “Mom I have a feeling that I’m going to die young.”
 Her mom replied “Why would you say that!” and Lauren said, “I don’t know, I just have a feeling.”
 Kissed her mom and hugged her, hopped out of the car and that was it.

 I want whoever is reading this to know that life is so unexpected and time doesn’t stop for anyone.
 I want you to know how precious your life is and how important you are.
 Please live your life to the fullest, stay away from what is not good for you, do not be afraid to take risks to make yourself happy and cherish every moment.

 The clock is ticking.
 We are not guaranteed a tomorrow, or even the next minute.
 So who are you going to be and how are you going to live your life?

-Lauren Wilds, I love you with all of my heart and soul.
+Lauren Wilds, I love you with all of my heart.
 Thank you for reminding me to live every day like it’s my last and I can’t wait to be reunited with you in heaven.